-If you have unmanageable debt, learn about the laws where you live.
-Each state has its own laws regarding bankruptcy.
-Some states may protect you home, and others do not.
+If you’re in this position, you should know all about the laws that are in your state.
+Each state has their own laws regarding personal bankruptcy.For example, in some states you can keep your home and car, but not in others.
 You should be familiar with the laws before filing.